 42 Nelson Street: (built 1974) just outside of the College curtilage.
 6 two-bedroom flats with laundry facilities.

 The Cellar Bar is open every evening during term time and is a great place to meet and socialise.

 Graduates belong both to the undergraduate Junior Common Room and to the graduate, Middle Common Room (MCR).
 The MCR, which is run by a committee elected by its members, is housed in a restored 19th-century building within the grounds of the College.
-The facilities include an informal bar/lounge area, a TV room, a reading room and a computer room for the exclusive use of graduates.
+The facilities include an informal bar/lounge area with pool table, sound system and table football table, a TV room, and a computing/study room for the exclusive use of graduates.